MariaProcopii/LFAF/reports/FIRST_LAB_REPORT.md

 2. Provide the initial setup for the evolving project that you will work on during this semester.
 I said project because usually at lab works, I encourage/impose students to treat all the labs like stages of development of a whole project.
 Basically you need to do the following:

    a.
-Create a local && remote repository of a VCS hosting service (let us all use Github to avoid unnecessary headaches);
+Create a local && remote repository of a VCS hosting service (let us all use GitHub to avoid unnecessary headaches);

    b.
 Choose a programming language, and my suggestion would be to choose one that supports all the main paradigms;